MitchAnderson211/SQLPortfolio/README.md

     DistrictAverageMonthlySales;
 ```
 ## Investment Score (Z-Score Normalization)
 This SQL query results in a final "Investment Score" for each district.
-It performs Z-Score normalization which wll allow for Average Annual Price Increase and Average Monthly Sales Volume to contribute equally to the final investment score by putting them on a common scale.
+It performs Z-Score normalization which wll allow for Average Annual Price Increase, which are large numbers, and Average Monthly Sales Volume, which are relatively small numbers, to contribute equally to the final investment score by putting them on a common scale.
 This query also weights the impact average annual price increase has on the final investment score to be greater than that of  average monthly sales volume.
+The 70/30 weighting was chosen to reflect investment logic: Long-term real estate investment returns are driven mainly by appreciation.
+Having high sales volume matters for liquidity, as a district with low market activity is difficult to exit, but that's a secondary factor.
 ```sql
 CREATE VIEW DistrictInvestmentZScore AS
 SELECT